Policies & Statements

 The Financial Times (FT) does not tolerate modern slavery or human trafficking in our organisation or in our supply chain.

 Our Code of Conduct, which sets out the standards we expect of all staff, makes clear that we support universal human rights, including equal employment, freedom of speech and of association, and cultural, economic and social well-being.
 We strongly oppose illegal or inhumane labour practices, including slavery, servitude, forced or compulsory labour and human trafficking.
-You can read more about this in the Social Responsibility section of our site.
+You can read more about this in the Corporate Social Responsibility section of our site.

 The FT is committed to tackling slavery through the assessment of risk in our supply chain, due diligence on our suppliers, and awareness-raising activities both within the FT and more broadly through our journalism and events.

 If you have any queries about this statement or our approach to modern slavery, please contact email@example.com.